juji/jhttp/README.md

 ##Data Transfer

 The `options.data` object is preserved for data transfer.
-Below are some example of data uploads.
+Below are some example of data transfers.

 **NOTE:** `GET` request will not use the `options.data` attribute.

 ####HTML form upload
-The following will create an `application/x-www-form-urlencoded` body
+The following will create an `application/x-www-form-urlencoded` data transfer:
 ```javascript
 {
 	content: {